8 Easy Ways to Reduce Plastic Use

 1. Bring Your Own Reusable Shopping Bags

 You can reduce your plastic waste even more if you also switch to using reusable produce bags.
-I use these mesh reusable produce bags for my own shopping.
+I use these organic cotton reusable produce bags for my own shopping.

 Not only are reusable storage bags better for the environment, but they can help you save money in the long run.
 Instead of buying traditional plastic bags every few months, you buy these reusable bags once and use them again and again.